aurule/Sociogram/README.md

 Internationalization
 -----------------
 I'm planning to make the whole program compatable with i18n, but not until it's more complete.
 If you'd like to help translate, watch this space!
-Or, you can send me a message to that effect and I'll let you know when it's ready.
+Or you can send me a message to that effect and I'll let you know when it's ready.